VajraOfIndra/RaspiBolt/raspibolt_40_lnd.md

   ```sh
   $ mkdir /home/bitcoin/.lit
   ```
-* Create the LiT configuration file and paste the following content (adjust to your alias).
+* Create the LiT configuration file and paste the following content (adjust to your alias and paste password [B] as requited in the Faraday section).
 Save and exit.

   ```sh
   $ nano lit.conf